-In most businesses, retention specialist jobs are dedicated to retaining loyal customers.
-Here at The Job Post, our retention specialist works with our employees to ensure their needs are met, any issues are addressed, and they are satisfied working at their temp job.
-Excellent communication between the retention specialist and employee is critical to meet retention goals . . . and turn that temp job into a permanent, full time position.
+In most businesses, retention specialist jobs are often dedicated to retaining loyal customers.
+A newer trend is to support retention specialist positions to help retain employees.
+Their purpose is to ensure employee needs are met, any issues are addressed, and they are satisfied working at their jobs.
+Especially for staffing agencies, this can help keep both employees and their temporary employers satisfied.
+Excellent communication between the retention specialist and the employee is critical to meeting retention goals.

 Why Employee Retention Matters Now More Than Ever

-Most employers will agree that employee retention efforts have become a much bigger focus in the last few years.
-Part of the issue here in Michigan is a loss in population–over 40,000 fewer residents since the decennial census in 2020.
-Some of this is related to the fact that people are moving out of state, while an increase in deaths and a decrease in births are also contributing factors.
-In our current job market, for every 10 jobs available there are only 7 people actually looking for work.
-With this many unfilled positions, each trained employee is a huge asset to a business.
-Employee retention strategies help show the person how valuable they are and provide solutions to ensuring loyalty.
+Most employers will agree that employee retention efforts can require a big focus when the overall unemployment rate is low and job positions are hard to fill.
+Many states experienced a loss in population since the pandemic as well.
+And while low unemployment rates may be related to the fact that people are moving out of state, an increase in deaths and a decrease in births are also contributing factors.
+A figure to always check is the number of jobs available compared to people looking for work.
+When there are many unfilled positions, each trained employee is a huge asset to a business.
+Employee retention strategies help show the person how valuable they are and provide solutions to ensure loyalty.

 What an Employee Retention Specialist Can Do